bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Answer
 </summary>

 How likely is it that the project will reuse the search feature in a future grid?
-Let’s for example assume, based on your current knowledge, there’s a less than 25% chance of reuse.
+For example, assume, based on your current knowledge, there’s a less than 25% chance of reuse.
 Therefore, I would recommend choosing the non-abstract approach, and writing an email, or writing a comment on the ticket tagging your client which summarizes your decision, the reasons for it, and states “I will proceed with this approach, but let me know if you disagree”.
 Forward progress is being made, but with transparency and giving your client the opportunity to course correct if they have different information.

 Principals used:
 - Balancing progress and oversight